Methylation is an important biochemical process that occurs in every cell and organ of your body.

 3. Familiarize yourself with and reduce exposure to environmental toxins as much as possible.
 Environmental insults affect genetic expression.

 4. Focus on the basics first!
-Proper breathing, clean water, healthy food, good sleep, grounding, chewing your food, daily sunlight exposure, stop snacking and overeating, balance your circadian rhythm, nature therapy, spend time with those you love, enjoy what you do
+Proper breathing, clean water, healthy food, good sleep, grounding, chewing your food, daily sunlight exposure, incessant snacking and overeating, balance your circadian rhythm, nature therapy, spend time with those you love, enjoy what you do, develop a spiritual practice

 5. Limit screen time, technology devices, artificial light and blue light at night, WiFi, nnEMFs, EMR, smart meters, 5G technology

-6. Include natural therapies such as neurofeedback, mindfulness training, daily outdoor walks, exercise, and chiropractic care
+6. Include natural therapies such as neurofeedback, mindfulness training, prayer, breathing exercises, grounding, sunlight, daily walks outdoors, exercise, chiropractic care, acupuncture, sauna therapy

 7. Nutrigenomics.
-Support your body chemistry with basic nutrients: vitamin D, probiotics, essential fatty acids, omega-3s, magnesium, zinc, turmeric/curcumin, vitamin E, vitamin C, selenium, vitamin B6, and possibly riboflavin (vitamin B2), methylated folate and B12.
+Support your body chemistry with basic nutrients specific to your biochemistry, which may include vitamin D and vitamin K, probiotics, essential fatty acids, omega-3s, magnesium, zinc, turmeric/curcumin, vitamin E, vitamin C, selenium, vitamin B6, and possibly riboflavin (vitamin B2), methylated folate and B12.

 B vitamins serve as co-factors for enzymes that convert homocysteine into methionine.
 In addition, if you don’t methylate properly, your ability to produce CoQ10, carnitine, creatine and ATP (energy) is impaired.

 8. Avoid synthetic folic acid, excessive vaccinating, nitrous oxide, antacids, PPIs, statin drugs, birth control pills, NSAIDs, Tylenol and other OTC and pharmaceutical drugs that impair methylation and block vitamin B12.

 9. Rule out heavy metal toxicity.
-Replace mercury amalgams, avoid aluminum-heavy deodorants, vaccines, flu shots, unfiltered water, and other sources of heavy metals.
+Replace mercury amalgams, avoid aluminum-heavy deodorants, vaccines, flu shots, unfiltered water, and other sources of toxic heavy metals.

 10. Measure homocysteine and other inflammatory markers through a functional blood chemistry analysis.